Frequently Asked Questions

 What is the minimum and maximum number of participants?

-There is no minimum number, and the smallest groups tend to consist of 4 people.
-Ideally, there are no more than 15 people in a group to ensure that everyone can raise their questions and contribute.
+Ideally, there are no more than 8 people in an online workshop and no more than 15 people in an on-site workshop to ensure that everyone can raise their questions and contribute.
 Larger teams are divided into smaller groups, e.g., based on department or schedule availability.

 Are online sessions possible?